-Build public support for international development cooperation action and global health - outcomes that also enhance global stability and shared prosperity.
+43. Building a sustainable base of public support for international development cooperation depends on informed and deeply engaged constituencies.
+Elected officials could do more to show how development cooperation directly contributes to achieving the SDGs, including poverty eradication, climate action, and global health - outcomes that also enhance global stability and shared prosperity.
 They can further engage the electorate by sharing concrete success stories and emphasizing the mutual benefits of a more sustainable and equitable world.